jckuester/ltlfo2mon/README.md

-The difference between interpreted predicates `p` (called I-Operator) and uninterpreted predicates `r` (called U-Operator) is that the former become true by its appearance in the trace, whereas the latter are evaluated by a program or algorithm (and cannot appear in the trace).
+The difference between interpreted predicates `p` (called I-Operator) and uninterpreted predicates `r` (called U-Operator) is that the former become true by their appearance in the trace, whereas the latter are evaluated by a program or algorithm (and cannot appear in the trace).
 Therefore, I-Operators, like functions, require the definition of an evaluation algorithm (see [Configure](#configure)).
 The difference to functions is that the algorithm for I-Operators has to return `Boolean`.
 Ltlfo2mon comes